-After just a few hours these smoked chicken thighs were done.
+After just a few hours on my Weber smoker, these smoked chicken thighs were done.
 Super juicy and tender, I knew I was in for a treat.
 It didn’t take long to remove the skin and separate the meat from the bones.
 Smoked thigh meat is perfect on BBQ sandwiches or nachos or pizzas.

 Smoked Chicken Thighs

 - 6 pounds chicken thighs bone in, skin on